What we do

 Life on the streets can be tough and we aim to arm the cats with the ability to survive through vaccination and worming and in some cases feeding programmes.

-Once a cat has recovered or a kitten has reached a certain size and age we operate RTF (Return to Field) with the ones that are suitable for it.
-We provide regular food and water and monitor the released cats.
+Once a cat has recovered or a kitten has reached a certain size and age we operate RTF (Return to Field) with the ones that are suitable.

 Neutering